simjoly/dedup/README.md

 ## Deduplication method

-Three options are possible for the demultiplication method
+Three options are possible for the deduplication method

 ### Virtual memory

-With this option, the reads and index are store in the virtual memory and this information is read to see if a new sequence is a duplicate (is already in memory).
+With this option, the reads and indexes are stored in the virtual memory and this information is read to see if a new sequence is a duplicate (i.e., is already in memory).
 This approach is fast, exact (makes no errors), but uses ~50–100 bytes per read stored.
 Should be used with datasets up to ~ 50M reads.
 Usage is:

 ```bash
 ./dedup --read1 R1.fastq.gz --read2 R2.fastq.gz --barcode-in-name --use-memory